Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Karen Jacques about 3 years ago
+Karen Jacques almost 4 years ago

 Support building electrification.
 Agree with 350 Sac on need to move up schedule for mandatory electrification of new buildings to Jan 1,2022 for lower than four stories and Jan 1 2023 for four or higher.
 Failing that, at least mandate all new buildings be all electric ready by Jan 1, 2022.
 More cost effective to do now than retrofit later.
 Initiate program of public education for contractors, architects and owners of existing buildings re: upcoming mandatory electrification so they can prepare now.
 Also inform all applicants for permits to remodel.
 Sooner building owners can make existing buildings all electric ready the better.
 City and SMUD must work together to provide, grants, low or no interest loans and rebates to help owners of existing buildings make all electric transition with major assistance available to low income neighborhoods.